funcx-faas/funcx-container-service/README.md

 The Docker daemon needs to be running (with the control socket) bind mounted into the container if applicable.
 Also requires Singularity 3.x in the build environment.

+## Testing

+Two types of tests so far;
+	use `pytest -m "not integration_test" tests/resources` to only run unit tests.

+	To run integration tests, start docker as above and use `pytest -m "integration_test" tests/resources`